One of our Enter Shaolin Family members Melani was watching one of our kung fu lessons online

 Proof kicking out of a properly applied ankle lock just doesn’t work:

-So there you have it Melani and anyone else that has been curious of the same. 🙂
+So there you have it Melani and anyone else that has been curious about the same. 🙂

 If you have any more questions, just let us know.
 We will be happy to help you out!